ufp2018/Git-Basics/README.md

 ## Using terminal or GitBash

 This is just a basic protocol for using git via command line.
-This proceedure will let you keep a local version of the files on your machine.
+This procedure will let you keep a local version of the files on your machine.

 * clone repo to your account if not already there.
 You can copy the URL from the green button.
 (Here the `$` just means the beginning of your command line.)
 ```